VirtualDataLab/sphinx/docs/chapter_ana/Introduction to Programming with R.rst

 Remember, that this can be combined with the creation of objects discussed.
-So, if you want to perform some analyses separately for congruent and incongruent stimuli, you can just created two new :code:`data.frame`s, which contain only parts of the originals:
+So, if you want to perform some analyses separately for congruent and incongruent stimuli, you can just create two new :code:`data.frame`s, which contain only parts of the originals: